 14.1 An international Canoe Slalom competition consists of 2 runs.
 The lesser score of the two runs will determine the results of the heats or the results of the competition where no semi-finals or finals phase is conducted.
 The start order of the semi-final will be the reverse order of the results of the heats.
-The start order of the final run will be the reverse order of the semi-final run will be the results of the semi-final run.
+The start order of the final run will be the reverse order of the results of the semi-final run.